 Lawsuits against both Cook Medical and C.R.
 Bard regarding IVC filters have been consolidated into multidistrict litigations : In re Cook Medical, Inc, IVC Filters Marketing, Sales Practices and Products Liability Litigation (MDL No. 2570) in the Southern District of Indiana and In re Bard IVC Filter Products Liability Litigation (MDL No. 2641) in the District of Arizona.

 Motley Rice medical attorney Don Migliori is a member of the Plaintiffs’ Steering Committee for the multidistrict litigation (MDL) In re Bard IVC Filter Products Liability Litigation

 How can we help you?
-Contact medical attorney John Duane by completing the form below today or call 1.800.768.4026.
+Contact a medical device attorney by completing the form below today or call 1.800.768.4026.